IIT-RAIN/AnsysPythonScriptingTutorial/README.md

 	-Logs the count of load cases read.
 	Returns a list of tuples (5 floats).

-<<apply_loads.py>> handles the repetitive work of pushing values into ANSYS load objects:
-	-Accepts a Force object and a Moment object from the analysis.
-	-Takes one load tuple (Fx, Fy, Fz, Mx, My).
-	-Calls SetDiscreteValue(0, Quantity(value, unit)) on each X/Y/Z component.
-	Because all five components are set in one place, adding Mz (or other components), which is not included in this case, is very easy.

-<<run_simulation.py>> Keeps the solve‐and‐error logic in one spot:
+*run_simulation.py* Keeps the solve‐and‐error logic in one spot:
 	-Calls analysis.Solve() inside a try/except.
 	-On success, returns True.
 	-On solver exceptions, logs the error message, returns False.
 	Because the function gives back a True or a False, the loop can easily check whether to continue or skip, without messy logic.

-<<extract_max_stress.py>> : After a successful solve, this module:
+*extract_max_stress.py* : After a successful solve, this module:
 	-Calls stress_result.EvaluateAllResults() to refresh result data.
 	-Reads stress_result.Maximum, which holds the peak von Mises stress in Pascals.
 	-Returns that numeric value for downstream logging, plotting, and Excel output.

-<<write_excel_results.py>> writes all cases and stresses into a new Excel workbook:
+*write_excel_results.py* writes all cases and stresses into a new Excel workbook:
 	-Reuses the Excel COM interop technique to create a fresh workbook.
 	-Writes a header row (Case, Fx, Fy, Fz, Mx, My, Max Von Mises).
 	-Iterates through load_cases and max_stress_values in parallel: